 - Turned the tables in an AAA-administered arbitration in which a leading provider of customer relationship management (“CRM”) software asserted a breach of contract claim against our client, a leading global provider of integrated enterprise network solutions, arising from a failed CRM software implementation.
 We counterclaimed for fraud, fraudulent inducement, negligent misrepresentation and breach of contract, and obtained an exceptional settlement from the CRM software provider in favor of our client.

-- As co-lead counsel, achieved a significant settlement in an AAA-administered arbitration brought for our client, an American petroleum company, against a state petroleum company regarding oil concessions in Latin America.
+- As co-lead counsel, achieved a significant settlement in an AAA-administered arbitration brought for our client, a U.S.-based petroleum company, against a state petroleum company regarding oil concessions in Latin America.

 - Represented one of the leading industrial groups in India in pursuing antitrust and breach of contract claims against U.S. Steel, which agreed to terminate an anticompetitive exclusive sales agreement (freeing $180 million of steel plate production annually), forego $56 million in present value of past and future commissions and remove its director from the client’s board of directors.